huggingface/blog/accelerate-big-models.md

 new_model.load_state_dict(torch.load('model_weights.pth'))
 ```

 This works pretty well for models with less than 1 billion parameters, but for larger models, this is very taxing in RAM.
 The BLOOM model has 176 billions parameters; even with the weights saved in bfloat16 to save space, it still represents 352GB as a whole.
-While the super computer that trained this model might have this amount of memory available, requiring this for inference is excessive.
+While the super computer that trained this model might have this amount of memory available, requiring this for inference is unrealistic.

-This is why large models on the Hugging Face Hub are not shared with one big file containing all the weights, but several of them.
+This is why large models on the Hugging Face Hub are not saved and shared with one big file containing all the weights, but **several** of them.
 If you go to the [BLOOM model page](https://huggingface.co/bigscience/bloom/tree/main) for instance, you will see there is 72 files named `pytorch_model_xxxxx-of-00072.bin`, which each contain part of the model weights.
 Using this format, we can load one part of the state dict in memory, put the weights inside the model, move them on the right device, then discard this state dict part before going to the next.
-Instead of requiring to have enough RAM to accommodate the whole model, we only need enough RAM to get the biggest checkpoint part--which we call shard--so 7.19GB in the case of BLOOM.
+Instead of requiring to have enough RAM to accommodate the whole model, we only need enough RAM to get the biggest checkpoint part, which we call a **shard**, so 7.19GB in the case of BLOOM.

-We call the checkpoints saved in several files like BLOOM *sharded checkpoints*, and we have standardized their format as such: one file (called `pytorch_model.bin.index.json`) contains some metadata and a map parameter name to file name, indicating where to find each weight, then the other files are standard PyTorch state dicts, they just contain a part of the model instead of the whole one.
+We call the checkpoints saved in several files like BLOOM *sharded checkpoints*, and we have standardized their format as such:
+- One file (called `pytorch_model.bin.index.json`) contains some metadata and a map parameter name to file name, indicating where to find each weight
+- All the other files are standard PyTorch state dicts, they just contain a part of the model instead of the whole one.
 You can have a look at the content of the index file [here](https://huggingface.co/bigscience/bloom/blob/main/pytorch_model.bin.index.json).

 To load such a sharded checkpoint into a model, we just need to loop over the various shards.
-Accelerate provides a function called `load_checkpoint_in_model` that will do this for you if you have cloned one of the repos of the Hub, or you can directly use the `from_pretrained` method of Transformers, which will handle the downloading and caching for you.
+Accelerate provides a function called `load_checkpoint_in_model` that will do this for you if you have cloned one of the repos of the Hub, or you can directly use the `from_pretrained` method of Transformers, which will handle the downloading and caching for you:

 ```python
 from transformers import AutoModelForCausalLM